 For the man who is still drinking from plastic tubes

 For the man who wants to work (out) from home

 A (passive-aggressive?) way of encouraging your boo to work out sans gym membership.
 Just stick it in a doorway and watch him activate all those tiny, little stabilizer muscles.
 Note: Make sure the doorway is structurally sound.

-For the man who cooks as sport
+For the man who wishes he were Jeffrey Garten

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best women’s jeans, rolling luggage, pillows for side sleepers, ultra-flattering pants, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.

 Every editorial product is independently selected.
 If you buy something through our links, New York may earn an affiliate commission.